 3. You will know if you have it

 False.
 HPV normally has no signs or symptoms so it is very difficult to tell if someone has it.
 By attending your regular smear tests, high-risk HPV infection and any abnormalities caused by the infection can be identified and treated if needed.

 4. Only promiscuous people get HPV

-You can get HPV the very first time you have sexual contact, so this is really not true.
-HPV is passed on through skin to skin contact of the genital area, so if you have had several sexual partners, or one of your partners has, you simply have a higher chance of having come into contact with the virus.
-However, because it is really common you can be infected even if you have only ever had one partner.
-The HPV virus can also lie inactive (or dormant) inside the body for a long time (up to 20 years), so if you have a long term partner and find out you have HPV this is not an indication that they have been unfaithful!
+You can get HPV the very first time you have sexual contact, so this is not true.
+HPV is passed on through skin to skin contact of the genital area, so anyone who has ever had any kind of sexual contact is at risk.
+If you have had several sexual partners, or one of your partners has, you simply have a higher chance of having come into contact with the virus.
+However, because HPV is really common, you can get it even if you have only ever had one partner.
+HPV can be inactive (dormant)in the body for many years – even decades! – so if you have a long term partner and find out you have HPV, it does not mean they have been unfaithful.
 This is why all women are invited to attend smear tests because most people are likely to be exposed to HPV at some point.

 5. HPV is a young person’s virus

 Nope.
 HPV is passed by skin to skin contact of the genital area so anyone who has ever been sexually active can have HPV.
 It is more common in young, sexually active people, however, the immune system will usually clear the infection so this isn’t really something to worry about.
 It is important to remember that HPV can remain dormant for long periods of time, so even if you have been with the same partner for many years or have not been sexually active for a long time, you can still have the virus.
 That is why it is important to keep attending your smear tests regularly throughout your life, until you are no longer invited.